timcole/dotfiles/README.md

 ---

 These are my dotfiles that I use on my Macbook Pro 15" 2019
-I switched to Mac for work back in September 2019.
-Before I was using Arch Linux with i3 [old linux dotfiles](https://github.com/TimothyCole/dotfiles/tree/60e72f47d26eac0b967ee7f93132aa1092a06ffc)
+I switched to Mac back in September 2019.
+Before that I was using Arch Linux with i3 [old linux dotfiles](https://github.com/TimothyCole/dotfiles/tree/60e72f47d26eac0b967ee7f93132aa1092a06ffc)

 |Things I use|What they do|
 |-|-|